 Huntsville has been focusing on innovation since the 1950s, when NASA built up operations there.
 The city has built on its legacy as it moved into the 21st century with concerted efforts to help startups flourish with helpful resources like The Foundry, an incubator in downtown Huntsville.

-In 2017, Huntsville was named the number one fastest-growing tech city by ZipRecruiter and currently has the third most technical workforce in the country, according to Bloomberg.
+In 2017, Huntsville was named the number one fastest-growing tech city by ZipRecruiter.
+It currently has the third most technical workforce in the country, according to Bloomberg.

 The state’s most populous city, Birmingham, has also received a lot of attention for its recent growth in the tech sector.
 Through the work of Velocity Accelerator, the Innovation Depot, and others, the city has seen successful startups launch, such as grocery delivery service Shipt and Daxko, software for health and wellness organizations.